 - An innovative Layer Based Amplitude Panning (LBAP) algorithm first publicly introduced at the ICAD 2016 conference in Canberra, Australia, and

-- A multimodal library of MaxMSP patches and abstractions designed to optimize use of the LBAP algorithm and complement it with first-of-a-kind cutting-edge features, such as the Binaural Mesh, Motion Blur, and the Spatial Mask.
+- A multimodal library of MaxMSP patches and abstractions designed to optimize the use of the LBAP algorithm and complement it with first-of-a-kind cutting-edge features, such as the Binaural Mesh, Motion Blur, and the Spatial Mask.

 Yet another spatialization algorithm?